Tag: Open-Source

 An unscientific analysis of these two image formats based on file size and image quality.

 JPEG XL and AVIF are arguably the two main contenders in the battle to replace JPEG as the next-generation image format.
 There are other formats in the race, like HEIC and WebP 2, but the former is subject to licensing patents (and possibly not royalty-free), and the second is still in development and seems that it may never see the light of day as a production-ready image format anyway.
-The original WebP is not even a contender as it is inferior in all aspects.
+The original WebP is not even a contender as it is inferior to AVIF in almost all aspects1 (although it may be ok in lossless compression2), and you should probably never use it for photography anyway3, or at all if you are not ok with mediocre image quality.4

-In this post, I perform a quick analysis of lossless and lossy compression with JPEG XL and AVIF, and evaluate how they fare in terms of file size and visual quality.
+If you are browsing this page around 2023, chances are that your browser supports AVIF but does not support JPEG XL.
+This is mainly due to the Chrome team dropping support for JPEGL XL against the opinion the community at large.
+In this post, I hope to convince you why this is a bad move.
+Below, I perform a quick analysis of lossless and lossy compression with JPEG XL and AVIF, and evaluate how they fare in terms of file size and visual quality.

 Why Google controlling Chrome/Blink development is bad for everyone